aws-cloudformation/aws-cloudformation-samples/hooks/java-hooks/ec2-instance-types/README.md

 ## Overview

 This is an example hook for [AWS CloudFormation](https://aws.amazon.com/cloudformation/), that demonstrates verification for [Amazon EC2 instance types](https://aws.amazon.com/ec2/instance-types/) you wish to use and allow for your workload.
-This sample hook is designed to look at a number of [resource types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html), that include `AWS::EC2::Instance`, `AWS::EC2::LaunchTemplate` whose configuration you describe in your CloudFormation template.
+This sample hook is designed to look at a number of [resource types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html), that include a number of resource types whose configuration you describe in your CloudFormation template.
+Supported resource types in this example hook are:

+- `AWS::EC2::Instance`
+- `AWS::EC2::LaunchTemplate`
+- `AWS::EC2::CapacityReservation`
+- `AWS::EC2::CapacityReservationFleet`

 For more information on developing hooks, see [Developing hooks](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/hooks.html).